particle-iot/docs/src/content/reference/mobile-sdks/ios.md

 ##### Return values

 Most SDK functions will return an [`NSURLSessionDataTask`](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSURLSessionDataTask_class/index.html) object that can be queried by the app developer for further information about the status of the network operation.
-This is a result of the SDK relying on AFNetworking which is a networking library for iOS and macOS (OS X).
+This is a result of the SDK relying on AFNetworking which is a networking library for iOS and Mac OS (OS X).
 It's built on top of the Foundation URL Loading System, extending the powerful high-level networking abstractions built into Cocoa.

 ##### Error handling
 _Starting SDK version 0.8.0_